Nacho Libre: Music

 Hess originally wanted musical artist Beck to be behind the soundtrack for the film.
 Beck, being a fan of Hess, accepted.
 However, Paramount Pictures did not think Beck's style fit the movie, so composer Danny Elfman was brought in to replace him.
 Elfman then wrote a full score and recorded it in May 2006.
 However, only about 2/3 of Elfman's score ended up in the movie (with one of the songs, Ramses Suite, appearing in the released soundtrack).
 Due to how much of Elfman's music filled the film, Elfman's representatives asked that Elfman be the only person credited for the film's score.
 Hess caught wind of this and would not allow the studio to remove Beck from the credits.
 When finding that he would not have the only music credit, Elfman told Paramount to remove his name from the film.
 An agreement was eventually reached where both Beck and Elfman were credited for their respective parts of the score.
 However, Elfman appears with sole credit in the official billing block on promotional material.

-The theme song for the Japanese version is called "Go!
-Go!
-Carlito" by Jonny Jakobsen.